AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 >[!NOTE]
 >
 > Your administrator can configure the Manage tab \(used for translation\) in the Editor.
-For more details, see *Configure the translation feature in the Editor* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Configure the translation feature in the Editor* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 ## Before you begin